MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/category-and-subcategory-table.md

 ## Categories and subcategories

-The Windows Store organizes apps into the following categories and subcategories.
+The Microsoft Store organizes apps into the following categories and subcategories.

 | Category                    | Subcategory                                       |